Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-11-ai-and-conway.md

 People no longer communicate only with one another.
 They increasingly communicate through documentation, models, platforms, and shared knowledge.

-Architectural decisions, business terminology, operating models, capability maps, architecture principles, and API documentation become shared context for both humans and AI.
+Architectural decisions, business terminology, capability maps, architecture principles, and API documentation become shared context for both humans and AI.
 Communication increasingly flows through knowledge rather than conversations alone.

 ## Documentation Becomes Strategic